-Georgia Smithson, New Collecting and Distribution Models for Contemporary Media Art, 2017, AHRC NPIF studentship, start Oct.
-2017 (co-supervisor)
+- Georgia Smithson, New Collecting and Distribution Models for Contemporary Media Art, AHRC NPIF studentship, start 2017 (director of studies since 2022)

-Janine Sykes, Rethinking Curation as Blended Practice, Block Grant AHRC studentship, start Oct.
-2017 (co-supervisor)
+- Janine Sykes, Rethinking Curation as Blended Practice, Block Grant AHRC studentship, start 2017 (director of studies since 2022)

 Research interests for potential research students

 ii) The accommodation of photographic arts and amateur practices in the museum: Based on archival research in institutions across Europe and the US, funded by the British Academy, the University of London and Princeton University, my work on the accommodation of photographic arts in the museum charts a still under-researched territory.
-Parts of this research have been presented internationally in academic conferences, research seminars, multidisciplinary anthologies and journals, in English, Greek, German, and Chinese and two academic sessions in the Association of Art Historians conferences that I co-convened (2008, 2012).
-This research is now being developed through a monograph I am writing with a view to be published in 2019.
+Parts of this research have been presented internationally in academic conferences, research seminars, multidisciplinary anthologies and journals, in English, Greek, German, and Chinese, and two academic sessions in the Association of Art Historians conferences that I co-convened (2008, 2012).
+This research developed into the monograph A Gust of Photo-Philia: Photography in the Art Museum, published by Leuven University Press in 2020.